 If you are not retaining an architect for your project, you should consider engaging an experienced building consultant to carry out regular inspections of the work.
 Without some professional assistance you will not know whether the builder is providing the appropriate quality materials or level of workmanship.

 These permits are separate and should not be confused.
 Not all building works require a planning permit, but nearly all works require a building permit.

 Planning permits are issued by the Planning Department of your local council.
-The relevant Planning Scheme that applies to your property will set out whether the proposed work requires a planning permit.
+The relevant planning scheme that applies to your property will set out whether the proposed work requires a planning permit.
 For example, most dual occupancy projects will require a planning permit.

-The Planning Scheme is concerned with the type of development proposed, its size, its effect on the amenity of neighbouring properties, its suitability for the area and other considerations concerning the nature of the proposed works.
+The planning scheme is concerned with the type of development proposed, its size, its effect on the amenity of neighbouring properties, its suitability for the area and other considerations concerning the nature of the proposed works.

 The planning permit process is not always straightforward.
 If neighbours object to the proposed works it may be difficult to secure a permit for your project.

-On the other hand, building permits are concerned with the structural and technical integrity of the proposed building and whether the work complies with all relevant legislation and regulations.
+Building permits are concerned with the structural and technical integrity of the proposed building and whether the work complies with all relevant legislation and regulations.
 Building permits ensure that your project produces a building that is safe, durable, energy efficient and healthy.

 Building permits are issued by a building surveyor.
 You are required to appoint a building surveyor for the works.
 A building surveyor may be either a private practitioner or a local council.
 For assistance in selecting a building surveyor for your project contact the Building Practitioners’ Board (for contact details, see “Where to get help”).